snehabhakare/3D-Graphical-Modelling-and-Animation/README.md

 ## Disclaimer
 The code in the repository is completely our work and not copied from any where.
 The tutorials 5,6 and 7 codes are used as the basecode.
+Online reference used for saving frames as PPM files.

 ## Key Controls